 "I liked the way I felt around Jules- like I was tipping backward in a chair, on the edge of falling."

 When grieving Jules turns her back on her best friend, Cricket falls into a clandestine relationship with Jules's younger brother.
 Zack is a nice boy, but young is not the same as innocent.
 Sex is on the mind of all the characters, although the act is not described in print.
 The writing style was typical of the romance genre, but there were some nice additions like phosphorescence in the night sea.
 Having a younger boyfriend was a fresh tack too.
 The setting made Nantucket Blue an ideal beach book.

 |Sunset at Brant Point, Nantucket Island © sarahlaurence.com|

 It was a welcome surprise to find that Nantucket Blue was more than a summer romance.
 With an eye on college applications, Cricket takes a second job as an unpaid intern for an author writing a senator's biography.
 At this point, I'd hoped we'd get some meaningful reflection on politics, but the biographer's focus was on the senator's ruthless social climbing and scandalous secrets.
 This angle would certainly appeal to the young adult audience.
 Teens often view the world through the polarized lenses of popularity.

 I'd recommend Nantucket Blue to teenaged girls and to Nantucket vacationers especially.
 The Beach House by Jane Green, also set on Nantucket Island, would be a better choice for adult readers.

-Reviewer's Disclosure: I bought the ebook because the cover was too embarrassing to hold in public.
+Reviewer's Disclosure: I bought the ebook because the cover would have embarrassed my teenage kids if I were reading beside them on the beach.
 The hardcover book was prominently displayed at Nantucket Bookworks, where I bought The Age of Miracles in paperback and Beautiful Ruins on CD.